hchiam/learning-qwik/README.md

 Just one of the things I'm learning. https://github.com/hchiam/learning

-Lazy-load JS upon interaction, instead of hydrating on page load.
+Lazy-load JS via HTML attributes upon interaction, instead of hydrating on page load.
 It looks a lot like React.
 A key concept is "resumability".

 Consider using [Qwik City](https://qwik.builder.io/qwikcity/overview/), which is Qwik+Routing, like NextJS is to React.